stonepros/stone/doc/releases/infernalis.rst

 ======

-This is the first development release for the Infernalis cycle, and the first Ceph release to sport a version number from the new numbering scheme.
+This is the first development release for the Infernalis cycle, and the first Stone release to sport a version number from the new numbering scheme.
 The "9" indicates this is the 9th release cycle--I (for Infernalis) is the 9th letter.
 The first "0" indicates this is a development release ("1" will mean release candidate and "2" will mean